FMCSA Homeowners’ Rights and Responsibilities When Moving

 - Movers may give binding estimates.
 Non-binding estimates are not always accurate; it is important to know that actual charges may exceed the estimate.

-- You may request a guaranteed pickup and delivery date
+- You may request a firm pickup and delivery date

 - You have the right to be present each time your shipment is weighed